 General and administrative expenses primarily consist of compensation expenses, including stock-based compensation expenses, for executive, finance, legal and other administrative personnel, professional service fees and certain depreciation and amortization expense.
-We expect our general and administrative expenses to increase.
-We expect to incur additional general and administrative expenses as a result of operating as a public company, including as a result of increased legal, accounting, and directors' and officers' insurance expenses.
+We expect general and administrative expenses to fluctuate as a result of operating as a public company.